Illumina/interop/docs/src/install.md

 cmake --help
 ~~~~~~~~~~~~~

+The default CMake generator for Windows is 32-bit.
+This can be changed by specifying the appropriate generator
-Then, specify the appropriate generator using the `-G` flag:
+using the `-G` flag:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.sh}
 cmake ../interop -G “Visual Studio 12 2013 Win64”